approvals/ApprovalTests.Python/docs/configuration.md

 ### Pytest

-Pytest allows for the creatation of a [session scoped autouse fixture in the conftest.py](https://pythontesting.net/framework/pytest/pytest-session-scoped-fixtures/#example) file in Pytest.
+Alternatively, pytest allows for the creation of a [session scoped autouse fixture in the conftest.py](https://pythontesting.net/framework/pytest/pytest-session-scoped-fixtures/#example) file in Pytest.
 Here's a [blog with an example](https://pythontesting.net/framework/pytest/pytest-session-scoped-fixtures/#example)

+Here's the code for implementing it in `conftest.py` (so skip the code in `__init__.py`):
+snippet: conftest_pytest_session_scoped